-Join Chris Converse for an in-depth discussion in this video Creating the how-to section, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Creating the how-to section, part of Sketch Essential Training: The Basics.

 - So now we'll begin working on the next section…which will be the How To Section.…So I'll move my Artboard up a little bit.…Let's come up to the Insert menu,…let's add another Rectangle.…I'm going to make this touch the orange rectangle…from the atmosphere section.…And then I'll make this about 320 pixels tall.…Let's come over and turn off the Borders.…For the Fill let's click on the Color swatch,…let's come down here and set the red to 238,…233 for green, and 218 for blue.…

 We'll come back up to our View menu,…let's turn our Layout on again.…Then over to the Insert panel,…let's come down and insert another Rectangle.…We'll use this as a mask.…So in the upper left hand corner,…about equidistant from the spacing of the image…inside of the orange area, so about right here,…we'll click and drag.…And the width of this is going to be 2 1/2 column widths.…So I want this to be about 228 pixels by about 130,…then I'll let go, then back to the Insert menu.…